Energy Realism and Climate Pragmatism at the Department of Energy

 In 1977, the establishment of the Department of Energy brought most Federal energy activities under one umbrella and provided the framework for a comprehensive and balanced national energy plan.
 While the Nuclear Regulatory Commission maintained its regulatory duties in areas like reactor safety and radiation protection, the Department of Energy undertook responsibility for long-term, high-risk research and development of energy technology, Federal power marketing, energy conservation, the nuclear weapons program, energy regulatory programs, and a central energy data collection and analysis program.

-The figure below shows the major element of the FY2025 DOE budget request to Congress.
+The figure below shows the major elements of the FY2025 DOE budget request to Congress.

 DOE is not responsible for “drill, baby, drill” — That would be the Department of the Interior.
 DOE is however one of the leading science agencies of the federal government, overseeing more than $20 billion in research and development.